thepracticaldev/1pr/README.md

 ## Coding standards
-When contributing, please follow the coding standards so we have nice looking code that's easy to follow for everyone.
+When contributing, please try to follow the coding standards so we have nice looking code that's easy to follow for everyone.

 #### Editorconfig
-Use an editor (or a plugin for your editor) that supports [editorconfig](http://editorconfig.org/).
+Where possible, use an editor (or a plugin for your editor) that supports [editorconfig](http://editorconfig.org/).

 The editorconfig file should set your editor to the following settings automatically:
 - UTF-8 charset